 Become an expert on Ditto and Mersive Solstice Pods in five minutes or less with this fast facts sheet.
 It's full of bonus content not found here like tech specs, in-depth cost analysis, reviews and more.

-Ditto is a screen mirroring software solution.
+Ditto is a screen mirroring and digital signage software solution.
 The Solstice Pod is a screen mirroring hardware solution made by Mersive.

 The Mersive Solstice Pod utilizes a hardware box as a receiver that users share content to.
 The box is connected to a TV or other primary display.
 Mersive Solstice also offers software that can turn a Windows PC into a receiver.

-Ditto is software that runs on existing receiver hardware.
+Ditto receiver software runs on existing hardware.
 Ditto receivers include common devices such as Apple TVs and Windows devices connected to a TV or other display.
-Users directly share content using an app on the sending device.
+Users wirelessly present their devices and display digital signage on these receivers.

-Ditto supports devices running Windows, macOS, iOS, iPadOS, Android and Chrome OS.
+Ditto screen mirroring supports devices running Windows, macOS, iOS, iPadOS, Android and Chrome OS.
 These devices use the Ditto Connect app to screen mirror wirelessly to a number of compatible Ditto receivers.

 Mersive Solstice Pod: